bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

     }
 ```

 To add on to if, we can also use the "else if" and "else" statements.
 These staments must be used with "if" and must come after it.
 These statements will be evaluated if the initial "if" returns false.
-We can think of the "else if" as another "if" statement that has been chained (we can have as many else if statemnts we want).
+We can think of the "else if" as another "if" statement that has been chained (we can have as many else if statements we want).
 Only one "if" or "else if" statement code block will be run.
 If at any time a statement returns true, that code will be run and the rest will be skipped:

 ```javascript
     if (false){